-The Master Funds are business trusts established in accordance with the laws of State A. They are registered with the Securities and Exchange Commission (SEC) as open-end management companies under the Investment Company Act of 1940, 15 U.S.C.
+The Master Fund is a business trust established in accordance with the laws of State A. The Master Fund registered with the Securities and Exchange Commission (SEC) as an open-end management company under the Investment Company Act of 1940, 15 U.S.C.
 80a-1 et seq. (the "1940 Act").